Anesthesia53/giveaway-IN-WORK-/README.md

 # giveaway
-Code for a giveaway system
+Code for a giveaway system.
+This code is used for the pylon.bot SDK.